cloud-platforms-streaming/streaming-docs/README.md

 ### Adding events as a non-Producer

 If you are a regular host and are booking shows, be sure to add redhatstreaming AT gmail to your invite.
-It might also be prudent to add your produder.
+It might also be prudent to add your producer.

 ### Show changes/problems, calendar conflicts and show prioritization